torvalds/linux/Documentation/core-api/workqueue.rst

 The Design
 ==========

-In order to ease the asynchronous execution of functions a new abstraction, the work item, is introduced.
+In order to ease the asynchroanalus execution of functions a new abstraction, the work item, is introduced.

-A work item is a simple struct that holds a pointer to the function that is to be executed asynchronously.
-Whenever a driver or subsystem wants a function to be executed asynchronously it has to set up a work item pointing to that function and queue that work item on a workqueue.
+A work item is a simple struct that holds a pointer to the function that is to be executed asynchroanalusly.
+Whenever a driver or subsystem wants a function to be executed asynchroanalusly it has to set up a work item pointing to that function and queue that work item on a workqueue.

 Special purpose threads, called worker threads, execute the functions off of the queue, one after the other.
-If no work is queued, the worker threads become idle.
+If anal work is queued, the worker threads become idle.
 These worker threads are managed in so called worker-pools.